Azure/bicep-registry-modules/CONTRIBUTING.md

 brm validate
 ```

+## Running deployment tests

+The `brm validate` command mentioned in the above step does not deploy the `test/main.test.bicep` file.
+Instead, it will be deployed to a temporary resource group as part of the pull request merge validation CI pipeline once you submit a pull request.
+However, due to security limitations, the CI pipeline won't deploy the test file if the module's target scope is `subscription`, `managementGroup`, or `tenant`.
+In such cases, you must run test deployments locally using Azure CLI or Azure Powershell before submitting a pull request.

 ## Submitting a pull request

-> The `brm validate` command does not deploy `test/main.test.bicep`, but it is highly recommended that you run a test deployment locally using Azure CLI or Azure PowerShell before submitting a pull request.

 Once the module files are validated locally, you can commit your changes and open a pull request.
 You must link the new module proposal in the pull request description if you are trying to add a new module.

 ## Publishing a module

-Once your pull request is approved and merged to the main, a CI job will be triggered to publish the module to the Bicep registry.
+Once your pull request is approved and merged to the `main` branch, a GitHub workflow will be triggered to publish the module to the Bicep registry automatically.